-We’ve created a career and a brand around making the most of motherhood, and I think we do a pretty good job of capturing the good, the bad and sometimes even the ugly.
-We boomerang our best moments with cheesy Champagne toasts, and then we blog about our setbacks.
-The spills, the sleepless nights and the daily attempts to lose those last ten pounds.
+We’ve created a career and a brand around making the most of motherhood, and I think we do a pretty good job of capturing the good, the bad, and sometimes even the ugly.
+We boomerang our best moments with fun dancing posts, and then we blog about our setbacks.
+The spills, the sleepless nights, and the daily attempts to lose those last ten pounds.

 At the end of the day, we’ve all worked countless hours to turn motherhood into a stay-at-home career that allows us to hold onto and capture the fleeting moments with our little ones.